United States v. Sandoval: Opinion

 Justice Willis Van Devanter delivered the opinion of the Court.
-The Court held that the enabling act applied generally applicable federal Indian statutes to the Pueblo.
+The Court held that the enabling act applied generally applicable federal Indian statutes to the Pueblo, citing Kagama.
+This was the first time the Supreme Court recognized Pueblo peoples as Native Americans legally, although they were labelled dependent Indian communities rather than domestic dependent nations due to their history of city-state behavior.

 Sandoval repudiated the prior Supreme Court case of United States v.
 Joseph (1876), which had held that the Pueblos were not "Indians."

 Aftermath

 Bootlegging

 "Bootlegging" of alcohol continued after the decision.
 The Bureau of Indian Affairs took little action against bootleggers, although tribal courts did mete out punishment.
 In 1953, the BIA lifted the ban on possession and distribution of alcohol, as part of its "tribalization" policy.